|

 budget suggestion

 However, I withdrew MYR 50 on the first night.
 The Money Exchange company was already closed late evening with a certain withdrawal fee.
 I spent excessive amounts of money on chocolates, coffee, and souvenirs at Beryl’s Chocolate, Jadi Batik, and Chinatown.
-I withdrew another MYR 50 with another withdrawal fee, then swiped and shopped ’til I dropped in Berjaya Time Square Mall.
+Another withdrawal of MYR 50 with a withdrawal fee, then swiped and shopped ’til I dropped in Berjaya Time Square Mall.
 I also paid a baggage fee going home from Manila to Cebu.
 Visa Debit usage was in Philippine pesos when I checked my balance online.

 misc fee